-Plot: Set in the Sengoku period under the rule of Oda Nobunaga (because anime really likes referencing Oda Nobunaga), three separate ninja clans, the Kasumi, the Hyuga and the Hagakure, known throughout the land as The Shadow Warriors, are being attacked by a demon sent by Oda Nobunaga himself.
+Plot: Set in the Sengoku period under the rule of Oda Nobunaga, three separate ninja clans, the Kasumi, the Hyuga and the Hagakure, known throughout the land as The Shadow Warriors, are being attacked by a demon sent by Oda Nobunaga himself.
 The Kasumi clan has been wiped out, leaving a kunoichi named Ayame as the sole survivor with a special holy weapon in the form of a short sword.
 Ayame changes her name to Ayanosuke to take on a masculine status and vows to take revenge for her village.

 Side characters pop up like the strike of a match and then get extinguished just as quickly.
-Some prime examples are Kikyo (That name must be a curse), Kayo and Jinpei.
+Some prime examples are Kikyo, Kayo and Jinpei.
 These are supposedly people with strong connections to the main characters and yet they appear so briefly and don’t do much until they croak.

-I can forgive the clicheness as the title is rather old and it brings some stuff to the table to spice things up, but the first two thirds really left me not caring all that much.
+I can forgive the clicheness as the title is rather old and it brings some stuff to the table to spice things up, but the first two thirds really left me not caring very much.

-I can’t even remember most of the Oboro members for crying out loud.
+I can’t even remember most of the Oboro members.
 And I love how one of them actually said that we should’ve guessed that it was his doing when the character hadn’t even been introduced yet and no one knew the guy.

 Ranmaru, Nobunaga’s right hand man, turns out to be the real bad guy in this whole mess.
 (The battle with Nobunaga is actually kinda disappointing.)
-He’s really a demon (if the RED EYES weren’t a giveaway) who orchestrated the whole thing.
-The holy weapons, the clan destructions, the betrayals, everything in order to open a gate to the underworld and call forth powerful demons.
-He claims that since he made the holy weapons that they can’t harm him, and it seems that he’s right since Ayame’s short sword powers don’t faze him at all….Yet, what defeats him and seals the gate?
+He’s really a demon (if the red eyes weren’t a giveaway) who orchestrated the whole thing.
+The holy weapons, the clan genocides, the betrayals, everything was in order to open a gate to the underworld and call forth powerful demons.
+He claims that, since he made the holy weapons, they can’t harm him, and it seems that he’s right since Ayame’s short sword powers don’t faze him at all….Yet, what defeats him and seals the gate?

 END OF SPOILERS